What the European Green Deal means when exporting to the EU

 Sustainable food the norm in the EU – the Farm to Fork Strategy

-A legal framework for the sustainable food system is to be launched in 2023.
+The EU wants to make its food system a global standard.
+The framework for this is the Farm to Fork Strategy.
 Common definitions, general principles, requirements, certification, and labelling schemes will make sustainable food a norm for all products placed on the EU market.
-Possible actions listed below.

 Farm to Fork strategy (europa.eu)